Associate Professor of Sociology, Director of Asian/Asian American Studies, O'Hanley Faculty Scholar, and Director of Graduate Studies, Sociology

 "Study in the U.S: The New Education Gospel in China."
 Yingyi Ma, Under contract with Columbia University Press.

 "Learning and Living Globalization: Understanding International Students from Asia in American Universities."
-Yingyi Ma and Martha A. Garcia-Murrilo (Editors), Springer (Forthcoming).
+Yingyi Ma and Martha A. Garcia-Murrilo (Editors), Springer (2017).

 RESEARCH ARTICLES AND CHAPTERS

 “Paradigm Shift: Learning is a Two-Way Street between American Universities and Asian International Students."
-Yingyi Ma and Martha A. Garcia-Murrilo (Editors), Learning and Living Globalization: Understanding International Students from Asia in American Universities (Forthcoming).
+Yingyi Ma and Martha A. Garcia-Murrilo (Editors), Learning and Living Globalization: Understanding International Students from Asia in American Universities (2017), pp. 1-11.

 “Fairness in Admission: Voices from Rural Female Students in Chinese Universities."
 Yingyi Ma and Lifang Wang, Frontiers of Education in China, Vol. 11, No. 1 (2016), pp. 44-73.